Muditaa-cs/Maze-Path-Prediction/README.md

 3 1 2 2 4 3 2 2 2 3 2 3 2 2 2 3

-Run TestPuzzle for maze prediction.
+Run TestPuzzle.java for maze prediction.
 For prediction to be made for a different maze, change numbers in data1.txt